-(2) The a's, called the dummy arguments, are each either a variable name, an array name, or an external procedure name.
+(2) The a's called the dummy arguments, are each either a variable name or an array name.

 8.4.1.1 Subroutine subprograms are constructed as specified in 9.1.3 with the following restrictions:

 (1) The symbolic name of the subroutine must not appear in any statement in this subprogram except as the symbolic name of the subroutine in the SUBROU-TINE statement itself.